 U.S. Naval Academy/Armel-Leftwich Visitor Center

-Start your visit to the United States Naval Academy (1845) at the Armel-Leftwich Visitor Center, where knowedgeable Information Specialists will answer your questions about what there is to see and do at the undergraduate college of the US Navy and US Marine Corps.
+Start your visit to the United States Naval Academy (1845) at the Armel-Leftwich Visitor Center, where knowledgeable Information Specialists will answer your questions about what there is to see and do at the undergraduate college of the US Navy and US Marine Corps.

 Begin by viewing the free 13-minute film, “The Call to Serve”, in a comfortable 100 seat theater.
 Take a guided walking tour of the historical sites on “the Yard” and learn about the traditions of the Academy and midshipmen life with a USNA certified guide.
-The tour begins in the Visitor Center, which is conveniently located inside USNA Gate 1.
+The tour begins at the Visitor Center, which is conveniently located inside USNA Gate 1.
 Pedestrian entrances are on Prince George and Randall Streets.
-Two hour parking can be found at Annapolis City Dock and on King George Street.
+Two-hour parking can be found at Annapolis City Dock and on King George Street.
 Garage parking is located on Main Street.

 Visit a rare surviving example of the small warehouses that dotted the Annapolis waterfront in the 18th and early 19th centuries.
 See a large 3-D model of the waterfront as it existed in the 18th century.